-A. Mepilex: Leave sacral Mepilex in place for patients remaining intubated or unable to move.

-B. LAL Bed: Make sure pt has a LAL (low air loss) ICU bed for post op care.
-(LAL is written on the side of bed or side-rails).

-C. Ultrasorb Pad: Postop LAL bed should have an Ultrasorb pad on the bed (instead of a regular blue pad)

-D. Off Loading Pillow/Waffle Cushion: The LAL bed should have a "Off Load" (waffle) pillow on it for the head and shoulders! (important to place under both head and shoulders).
+- A. Mepilex: Leave sacral Mepilex in place for patients remaining intubated or unable to move. - B. Low Air Loss (LAL) Bed: Make sure pt has a LAL (low air loss) ICU bed for post op care.
+(LAL is written on the side of bed or side-rails). - C. Ultrasorb Pad: Postop LAL bed should have an Ultrasorb pad on the bed (instead of a regular blue pad) - D. Off Loading Pillow/Waffle Cushion: The LAL bed should have a "Off Load" (waffle) pillow on it for the head and shoulders! (important to place under both head and shoulders).
 This is relatively flat.
-If there is no "Off Load" pillow on the bed, ask your HA to get you one from our stock.

-E. MaxiSlide Sheet or Ceiling lift to transfer patient: Please use either device to decrease friction/shear when transporting patients into and out of the OR
+If there is no "Off Load" pillow on the bed, ask your HA to get you one from our stock. - E. Patient Transfer Sheet (e.g. Maxislide).
+Please use either device to decrease friction/shear when transporting patients into and out of the OR

-ALL of these elements are important for preventing Pressure Ulcers!!
+ALL of these elements are important for preventing Pressure Injuries!!
 Your nursing care is what makes the difference for every patient.